pereznetworks/TD-Project8/README.md

     Will be going for Exceeds in this project

 # DOING:

+    do we need to add jQuery to the sites project files?

     update gulp assets task
       compress images and font files for production